tigbr/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/union-ptr-cast-to-non-union-member-type-ptr.rst

 bugprone-union-ptr-cast-to-non-union-member-type-ptr
 ====================================================

-Gives warnings for casts between two pointers, where the source is a pointer to a ``union``, and there is no member in that ``union`` whose type is the same as the target pointers pointee type.
+Gives warnings for C-style and implicit casts between pointers, where the source is a pointer to a ``union``, and that ``union`` has no field with the same type as the cast's target pointer's pointee type.

 Example: